ssardina/tapp-fixture/README.md

 ## How to use it

-To run the system, open notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and change/configure the first section, with the name of the configuration file of the club and the interval dates you want to extract games from.
+To run the system, use notebook [playhq_scrape.ipynb](playhq_scrape.ipynb) and change/configure the first section, with the name of the configuration file of the club and the interval dates you want to extract games from.
+You can get the season id at the start of each season using notebook [playhq_get_seasons.ipynb](playhq_get_seasons.ipynb).

 Then, run the system cell by cell, checking on the way all is consistent.

 In the last steps, it will generate a `CSV` file ready to be up imported to TeamApp in the Schedule section.

-## PlayHQ REST API
+## PlayHQ REST API via the shell

 This system uses PlayHQ public REST API: